What is a Security Deposit for Reservation Platforms Excluding Airbnb?

 Step 2: Understand the Claim Process

-The host may use the security deposit to cover repair costs.
-Hosts are required to provide documentation for any claims, such as photographs or repair invoices.
-Request this documentation to understand how the deposit was used.
+The host may use the security deposit to cover repair costs or restoration.
+Hosts are typically required to provide documentation of any damage claims, such as photographs or repair invoices.
+This documentation protects both you and the host by clearly establishing what damage occurred and what it cost to repair.

 Step 3: Discuss a Resolution